BillyDoesDev/minesweeper/README.md

 # MINESWEEPER-CLI
-Your classic Minesweeper...
-Except now, it's available for the terminal!
+The classic Minesweeper, written in **Python3**, designed for the command line.
 ### Demo
 [in progress]